blue-triangle-tech/sea-sp-community-edition/README.md

 * fixed a bug where we misnamed a folder and cause bootstrap and other UI files to break
 * added a navigation menu to the top of the plugin for ease of use
 * after activation the plugin now directs to the landing page for more instructions

+# = 1.2 =
+* Fixed broken images
+* Cleaned up UI - spacing issues
+* Edited text in the top for clearer instructions on how to use the plugin

 ## == Upgrade Notice ==
 * This is the first iteration